DNRC/FCG-User-Documentation/README.md

 # FCG User Documentation
-This repository contains the user documentation for the Montana DNRC's Financial Code Generator, which is an application used to associate DNRC business information and a billable financial code to fire incidents in the [IRWIN] system.
+This repository contains the user documentation for the Montana DNRC's Financial Code Generator, which is an application used to associate DNRC business information and a billable financial code to incidents in the [IRWIN] system.

 The application itself can be found at https://fcg.dnrc.mt.gov/